zigpy/bellows/README.md

   echo 10c4 8b34 > /sys/bus/usb-serial/drivers/cp210x/new_id
   ```
   - Plug in the dongle.
 It should now be recognized properly as ttyUSBx.
-- To configure USB port path for your EZSP serial device, just specify the TTY (serial com) port, example : `/dev/ttyUSB1`
-- To configure a networked-adapter like Sonoff ZBBridge enter `socket://adapter-IP>:8888` and use 115200 for the port speed.
+- To configure the use of a remote Ethernet or WiFi based network connected bridge/proxy Zigbee adapter, like exammple Sonoff ZBBridge or ZiGate WiFi Gateway, enter `socket://adapter-IP>:8888` and use 115200 baud rate as the port speed.
-- It is worth noting that EM3588 devices that have an embedded USB core will likely work with any baud rate, where dongles using external USB interface (eg CP2102 used with an EM3581) will likely require a specific baud rate.
-Currently there are two main NCP images - one that supports hardware flow control with a baud rate of 115200, and one that supports software flow control with a rate of 57600.

 ### NVRAM Backup and restore